Gazing at Teas of the World - White Tea

 The white tea has to be nurtured; temperatures, soil, as well as altitude must be right as they play a big role in the quality of the tea.
 The white tea is not picked or ready to harvest for several years.
 It is then picked during a short time in early Spring; it is not picked in the rain or if frost is still on the ground.

 Inspired Japanese Tea Ceremony

 White tea became popular during the Song Dynasty (960-1279) it was a favourite tea of the royal court.
 The leaves and buds were ground up into a silver powder which was then whisked in a bowl during the Song tea ceremony.
 This was what inspired the Japanese tea ceremony.

 Search for the Perfect Tea

 It is said there was an emperor of the Song Dynasty that loved white tea so much and with such passion that he became obsessed with finding the perfect tea.
-The emperor (Hui Zung) became so wrapped up in the search for the perfect tea that it end up costing him most of his empire.
-White tea powder and the Song ceremony where abandoned over the next several centuries for loose tea.
+The emperor (Hui Zung) became so wrapped up in the search for the perfect tea that it ended up costing him most of his empire.
+White tea powder and the Song ceremony were abandoned over the next several centuries for loose tea.

 Less Caffeine than Green or Black Tea